j3soon/speech-to-windows-input/README.md

 ![](docs/images/demo-zh_TW.gif)

 (These are demos of previous versions.
-New version has shorter delay and a semi-transparent GUI overlay)
+New version has shorter delay and a semi-transparent GUI overlay indicator)

 Note: If your current input language is set to Chinese, you can select characters after performing speech recognition.